hitokiri-mata/katacoda-courses/kubernetes-applications/r-shiny/finish.md

 # Conclusion #

-You now understand how to run a basic onfiguration of RabbitMQ on Kubernetes.
-Actual production deployment can certainly be more complex to support persistence and higher availability.
-If the existing Helm chart is insufficient, consider contributing to the project or create one for your own needs.
+You now understand how to run Shiny applications on Kubernetes.

 ## Lessons Learned ##

 With these scenarios you have learned how:

 - to use the basics of the kubectl CLI tool
-- to install RabbitMQ on Kubernetes
+- to install Shiny applications on Kubernetes
 - containers are deployed as Deployments in Pods
 - a Service can provide access to a replication of Pods

-Hopefully you also understand how Kubernetes is a new type of data center _operating system_ that can run your applications - across multiple nodes on your local laptop, a rack of servers, or any cloud target.
-If you are considering deploying multiple containers that make up a larger solution consider layering on Helm as a package manager for these manifests.
+Use this same technique to create your own containers containing your own Shiny solutions.

 ## References ##